-Foreign Life Insurance Taxation is not easy to understand, and its impact on U.S. tax and reporting requirements are highly complex issues to evaluate.
+Foreign Life Insurance IRS (Taxation) is not an easy concept to understand, and its impact on U.S. tax and reporting requirements are highly complex issues to evaluate.
 Taxation may include issues such as:

 - Excise Taxes

 - PFIC Issues

 The reason it can be so daunting, is because oftentimes when individuals have foreign life insurance, they don’t necessarily see it as an asset, or consider that it would need to be reported on an FBAR.

 For most individuals, Foreign Life Insurance is merely a type of leverage investment, wherein the investor purchases the Foreign Life Insurance Policy(s) in the earlier part of their life hoping to either cash-in during the later years (aka Annuity) — or designate a beneficiary to inherit the benefit.

 In many different countries, there are various different types of life insurance policies that people purchase, which may also have an investment component to it, which may also be called “Life Assurance“: